Therapy for Anxiety— Sacramento, San Francisco, Bay Area, Austin

 Anxiety is an emotion characterized by feelings of tension, worried thoughts, and physical changes like increased blood pressure.

 It’s important to recognize that anxiety isn’t just the negative thoughts and emotions we have.
-Our bodies also are in a state of tension when anxiety increases.
+Our bodies also are in a state of distress when anxiety increases.
 This is why anxiety can exacerbate physical health conditions such as gastrointestinal problems, heart disease, chronic pain, TMJ, bruxism, eczema and dermatitis, to name just some of the conditions known to interact with anxiety.

 Here are some common signs of excessive anxiety.

-Worrying too much
+Worrying too much about many different things

 Overthinking

-Having thoughts of “What if…"?”
+Having thoughts of what might go wrong such as “What if…"?”

 Not being emotionally present or available